Delta variant pushes U.S. cases, hospitalizations to 6-month high | Health

 Coronavirus cases and hospitalizations in the United States are at a six-month high, fueled by the rapid spread of the Delta variant across swathes of the country grappling with low vaccination rates.
 Nationwide, COVID-19 cases have averaged 100,000 for three days in a row, up 35% over the past week, according to a Reuters tally of public health data.
 Louisiana, Florida and Arkansas reported the most new cases in the past week, based on population.
 (Graphic of U.S. coronavirus cases) https://graphics.reuters.com/HEALTH-CORONAVIRUS/USA-TRENDS/dgkvlgkrkpb

-Hospitalizations rose 40% and deaths, a lagging indicator, registered an 18% uptick in the past week with the most fatalities by population in Arkansas.
+Hospitalizations rose 40% and deaths, a lagging indicator, registered an 18% uptick in the past week.
 The intensifying spread of the pandemic has led to cancellation of some large high-profile events.
 One notable exception is an annual motorcycle rally in Sturgis, South Dakota, which has been proceeding as planned.

+Florida set a new single-day record with 28,317 cases on Sunday, according to data from the U.S. Centers for Disease Control and Prevention https://covid.cdc.gov/covid-data-tracker/#cases_casesper100klast7days (CDC).
+Hospitalizations in Florida have been at record highs for eight days in a row, according to the Reuters analysis.
+Most Florida students are due back in the classroom this week as some school districts debate whether to require masks for pupils.

 The number of children hospitalized with COVID-19 is rising across the country, a trend health experts attribute to the Delta variant being more likely to infect children than the original Alpha strain.
 With the virus once again upending Americans' lives after a brief summer lull, the push to vaccinate those still reluctant has gained fresh momentum.

-Three states – California, New York and Virginia – have mandated vaccinations or weekly testing for state employees, as well as several cities.
-The administration of President Joe Biden set new rules late last month requiring federal workers to provide proof of vaccination or face regular testing, mask mandates and travel restrictions.
-The Pentagon on Monday said that it will seek Biden's approval by the middle of September to require military members to get vaccinated.
+In the latest development, the Pentagon on Monday said that it will seek Biden's approval by the middle of September to require military members to get vaccinated.

-In the private sector, a growing number of companies are also mandating COVID-19 vaccinations.
-United Airlines, meatpacker Tyson Foods Inc and Microsoft are requiring employees get vaccinated.
 STURGIS CROWDS

 The evolving pandemic and the rapid community spread spurred by the Delta variant have already prompted the cancellation of some large-scale events.
 Last week, organizers canceled the New York Auto Show that had been set for later this month.
 The New Orleans Jazz Fest was canceled for the second straight year as Louisiana fights a severe outbreak.